 Think about the people in your life that you trust implicitly.
 Your doctor, your pastor, maybe even your banker.
 Part of the reason you trust these people is because of the confidence they have in their ability to do their jobs.
 A doctor must spend close to a decade getting educated and paying his dues before he’s ready to go out on his own.
-But when he does he’s confident because of the sacrifices made.
+But when he does, he’s confident because of the sacrifices made.

-Now think about the last time you endured an interaction with individual who was obviously out of his element.
-Maybe it was that kid down at the fast-food place as he attempted to press the right keys on his kiosk while taking your order.
+Now think about the last time you endured an interaction with an individual who was obviously out of his element.
+Maybe it was that kid down at the fast-food place who attempted to press the right keys on his kiosk while taking your order.
 Or a restaurant server who got your order wrong and spilled water on you.
 Of course mistakes happen but these people were far from being at the top of their game.

 You barely give a concern, as to the abilities of those in the first example and come to expect that most everything they suggest is true and right on.
 But you keep guarded when around those in the second example.
 You double check their math and ensure that they heard everything you said so no mistakes are made.
 It’s because the professionals in the first example are highly confident in their abilities and have learned that not being so is equivalent to death in their particular field.
 That’s not to say that a restaurant server or a fast-food attendant cannot become adept in his or her chosen field.
 But many in those positions are still quite young and have not grown to understand how vitally important being confident is.